I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbchannelrestorefrombuffer.md

 <p> </p>

 ## -remarks
 <p>The caller is expected to call this function with buffers that contain whole
 "chunks" of stored data.</p>

-<p>The caller is expected to call this function with buffers that contain whole
-"chunks" of stored data.</p>